a seat in an airplane

 Remember: the average airline profit per passenger sits around $5 per journey.

 Players played the game and that was fun while it lasted, but anyone with a logical pulse knew that it was economically unviable in the long term to give away so many perks with so little bonafide spend behind them.
-What’s got the authors and readers bees in a bonnet, is that they’re running out of hobbyist games to play, which means fewer things to write about and exploit far beyond commercial intent.
+What’s got the authors and readers bees in a bonnet, is that they’re running out of hobbyist games to play, which means fewer things to write about and exploit, far beyond commercial intent.
 For anyone with normal travel patterns, life goes on.

-Remember: riling you up is a great way to build audience engagement, especially under the guise that they’re on your side, while of course selling you the financial products of the very brands they’re telling you to loathe, to keep the lights on.
+Remember: riling you up is a great way to build audience engagement, especially under the guise that someone’s on your side, while of course selling you the financial products of the very brands they’re telling you to loathe, to keep the lights on.

 If you’re an even quasi-normal traveler, you should care, because these people make it harder to reward those who play the game without malintent, who have remotely reasonable travel patterns.
 These people deserve better loyalty and this is how you achieve it.
 Money talks, y’all!